Operation Peter Pan: Pedro Pan children

 Many Pedro Pans had trouble assimilating into American society.
 Many were sent to the United States on the instruction of their parents and felt alienated both from their homeland and their new home.
 Some found the United States an unwelcoming place gripped by racial segregation.

 Those who felt uncomfortable in American society often participated in the growing Civil rights movement and anti-war movement, adopted the traits of the growing youth counterculture, or rejected the ideology of their parents.
 Many would desire to return to Cuba.
 In the same way, some others found professional success, and went on to become notable people.
 One of such examples is Maximo Alvarez, founder of the fuel distribution chain Sunshine Gasoline Distribution inc., who emigrated to the United States as a Pedro Pan child in 1961, at the age of 13.
+In 1961, thirteen-year-old Ana Mendieta, who would become a well-known multimedia and performance artist, emigrated to the United States with her older sister.

 Some Pedro Pan children would involve themselves in the Abdala organization, an organization of Cuban-American students dedicated to protesting the Cuban government and promoting Cuban-American pride.

 Other Pedro Pan children would adopt leftist sympathies after becoming involved in social movements in the United States.
 In 1977, some Pedro Pan emigrants joined the Antonio Maceo Brigade that sympathized with the Cuban government and supported Cuban exiles' travel to Cuba.
 The brigade would make the first trip of Cuban exiles to Cuba.